JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

    If you're after simplicity, I have recommended
      this [combo from Netgear][netgear]
      for speeds up to about half a gigabit per second (500&nbsp;Mbps).
+   (Again: if you have a top-tier, gigabit Internet plan,
+    you'll need fancier, more-expensive equipment.)
    If you're looking for something snazzy,
      Ubiquiti makes good equipment with excellent software, but the learning curve may be steeper.